SuzanneFreilich/suzannefreilich-academic/content/home/publications.md

   view: 4
 ---

-**Genomic insights into the population into the formation of human populations in East Asia**
+**Genomic insights into the formation of human populations in East Asia**

 Wang, C.C., ..., Freilich, S., ..., Reich, D.